gracyashhh/magic-music/README.md

 A fast, lightweight, offline desktop music player built with **Python** and **Eel**.

-Magic Music started as a personal project to learn Python and desktop app development.
+Magic Music started as a personal project to learn Python and desktop application development.
 Over time it has grown into a feature-rich local music player with automatic album artwork, playlists, shuffle, repeat, and much more.

 > **Mission:** Create a beautiful, completely free desktop music player that anyone can use without ads or subscriptions.